- Positioning Playbook

 What?
 Today, we live in a world where brands are inclined to take moral positions on pertinent issues like climate change, human rights, societal equality, and more.

-For example, a YouGov poll revealed two-thirds of the public wanted brands to take a stance on the Ukraine war.
+A YouGov poll revealed two-thirds of the public wanted brands to take a stance on the Ukraine war.
+The degree to which this will effect customer behaviour in any given situation is debatable, but there’s an underlying truth influencing it.

 Most of the population sits somewhere in the middle of the scale.
 At both ends, only a handful of the most fanatical.
 It’s a law of diminishing returns the further a brand pushes from the centre.

-At a certain point, the customer is lost or won on either side (depending upon the intensity of their conviction).
+Meaning: at a certain point along the scale, the customer is lost or won on either side.
+This is dependent upon the intensity of their conviction for supporting or opposing a moral position.

 Exerting a moral position can be any action that publicly demonstrates a brand has taken one.

-Distribution is not equal on either side and varies per moral issue.
+Distribution is not always equal on either side — it varies per moral issue.
 Taking a moral position with Ukraine is a no-brainer for Western brands, since the population overwhelmingly sits on one side (standing with Ukraine).
+It’s a conformist moral position.

 Defence vs. Growth Strategies

 Brands rarely stray far from the centre of the scale.
-It’s the ‘safe spot’.
+It’s the safe spot.
 Exerting a moral position in this territory is usually a defence strategy (e.g. signalling support for Ukraine or mitigating climate change).
+Insurance.

-It’s not intended to be a core part of the brand’s image — i.e. its position in the mind of the consumer.
+It’s not intended to be a core part of the brand’s image — i.e. its position in the mind of the consumer that instils buying behaviour.
 This manoeuvring simply reduces the likelihood of a public backlash by extinguishing the perception the brand is actively or passively supporting something bad before those thoughts manifest.

-A smaller number of brands (e.g. Nike and Ben and Jerry’s) stray farther from the centre and utilise the exertion of a moral position as a growth strategy.
-To be divisive, provocative, and generate publicity.
+A smaller number of brands stray farther from the centre and utilise the exertion of a moral position as a growth strategy.
+By being divisive and provocative they generate publicity.
 Especially with issues that are emotionally charged.

 This turns off prospective customers on one end of the spectrum but activates them on the other.
 Theoretically, raising a brand’s resonance in the mind vs. its competitors.